burrt/burrt.github.io/_posts/2020-04-07-rich-dad-poor-dad.md

 > How fast do I get my money back?

 Be sure to know your return on investment (ROI).
-For every investment, look for something you get for free e.g. a pice of free land, shares etc. McDonald's fame was in the hamburger franchise but he wanted the free real estate beneath it for free.
+For every investment, look for something you get for free e.g. a pice of free land, shares etc. McDonald's fame was in the hamburger franchise but he wanted the real estate beneath it for free.

 #### 8. Use assets to buy luxuries: the power of focus